dlpoole/Analog-Color-Organ-Light-Organ/README.md

 Adafruit Mini Remote.
 This relies on the NEC autoresume feature which uses the repeat (0xffffffff) code as an end-of-frame.
 The NEC decoder rapidly decodes the repeat frames, necessitating a count of 5 repeats before accepting a held key as a repeat.
-An overlay, RemoteCover.odg can be printed with LibreOffice Write and pasted on the remote to show the remote key assignments.
+An overlay, RemoteCover.odg can be printed with LibreOffice or OpenOffice and pasted on the remote to label the key assignments.

 Audio Sources: Nearly any audio source can be used, typically the “record” or “line” output of a stereo or the headphone jack of a music player, cell phone or tablet.
 A Y-cable may be